-- Have electrical connection work carried out by appropriately trained specialists only. - Observe applicable federal/national installation codes and regulations. - Comply with local workplace safety regulations. - ► Always connect the protective ground cable ⊕ before connecting additional cables. - ► For use in potentially explosive atmospheres, observe the information in the device-specific Ex documentation. - ► The power unit must be tested to ensure it meets safety requirements (e.g. PELV, SELV).
+- ► Have electrical connection work carried out by correspondingly trained specialists only. - Observe applicable federal/national installation codes and regulations. - ► Comply with local workplace safety regulations. - ► For use in potentially explosive atmospheres, observe the information in the device-specific Ex documentation.

-7.3.1 Connecting the transmitter
+7.2.1 Connecting the transmitter